 Next Steps

-It can be difficult for many companies to be 100% sure that they are compliant as the regulations are in some cases confusing and the testing methodology for apps in particular is challening for non-specialists.
-If you need help, we highly recommend undergoing an audit process that could identify any issues, rank them in order of severity, and help come up with recommendations for getting into compliance.
+It can be difficult for many companies to be 100% sure that they are compliant as the regulations are sometimes confusing, and the testing methodology for apps, in particular, is challenging for non-specialists.
+If you need help, we highly recommend undergoing an audit process that could identify any issues, rank them in order of severity, and help develop recommendations for getting into compliance.
 This can help you understand the scope of your compliance issues and what further investment of time and resources will be necessary to make your apps accessible and ADA compliant.

 Get in Touch